tejasram2003/LlamaHunt/README.md

 - Special thanks to Intel DevCloud for providing resources for efficient scaling and performance.
 - Inspired by the need to streamline the job search process for job seekers.

+## Future Scopes

+- Using LLMs for the application process
+- Integrating larger sources for openings
+- Implementing Spam Detection

 ## Contact

 For any inquiries or feedback, please contact tejasram03@gmail.com